mstachowsky/Klein-Clientside/README.md

 parseToJSON.py is the parser that takes the md file and turns it into JSON that is ready for the front-end.
 It parses directly to JSON and creates a .bk file (a "book").
 Our repository has already established the directory structure.

-- Create a md file and save it into the following directory: \Klein-Clientside\serverside\klein\static\BOOKS.
+- Create a md file and save it into the following directory: `\Klein-Clientside\serverside\klein\static\BOOKS`.
 - Open a terminal and navigate to the location of Klein on your device.
 - When running parseToJSON.py, you supply it with the file name, and it will automatically search the above directory for that specific md file.
 For example;

 >> python parseToJSON.py exampleBook.md

-This will create or overwrite the file exampleBook.bk and place it following directory: \Klein-Clientside\serverside\klein\static\BOOKS.
+This will create or overwrite the file 'exampleBook.bk' and place it following directory: `\Klein-Clientside\serverside\klein\static\BOOKS`.

 ### The HTML Framework: V1.0 and up